 Causes of annular tears

 An annular tear is a fissure that develops in the outer margin of an intervertebral disc.
 Aging discs naturally lose water content and become thinner over time.
 They also grow brittle and become deformed as part of the natural aging process.
 Also known as degenerative disc disease, this gradual degeneration of the disc is asymptomatic on its own.
 In fact, most people likely have multiple small asymptomatic annular tears of which they are unaware.
 However, such tears allow for the possible extrusion of disc core material, also known as a disc herniation.
 When the gel-like inner material of the disc extrudes through the annular tear and exerts pressure on a spinal nerve, symptoms can develop as a result of this nerve compression.

 Nerve compression caused by an annular tear can result in multiple symptoms, which often include:

 - Pain that travels the length of the nerve

-Most annular tears eventually heal on their own, but your doctor will likely suggest conservative treatments to either assist in the healing process, or to help manage your symptoms.
-However, some patients do not find relief from their symptoms through conservative treatments and instead turn to surgery.
-If this describes your situation, contact Laser Spine Institute today to learn more about our innovative endoscopic surgical procedures that allow avoidance of open spinal surgery.
-Allow LSI to help you recover spinal health.
+Most annular tears eventually heal on their own, but your physician could suggest conservative treatments to assist in the healing process or to help manage your symptoms.
+Nevertheless, some patients find conservative treatments to be unproductive and instead turn to surgery for relief.
+If this describes your situation, contact Laser Spine Institute today to learn more about our minimally invasive surgical procedures that may preclude the need for open spine surgery.
+Allow Laser Spine Institute to help you find relief from neck and back pain.